owl4ce/linucc224/README.md

 > Some [notes](https://github.com/owl4ce/kurisu-x86_64) if you use an image more than 80x80 pixels.
 That takes some crazy tricks.

 > **How does it work?** :thinking:
 > It patches the Linux source code as seen in this [example commit](https://github.com/owl4ce/linucc224/commit/90ddf7e7e23da39946142749c0761d824d045b3f.patch), flexibly based on your own logo filename.
+So you can add the new logo continuously with different filenames.
+To purify the kernel source, it's reverted all except for the .ppm logo only.

 > I think, it works like a charm since linux 3.2 onwards.

 > :heavy_check_mark:   **`5.13.x`**

 ##
-### Enable the new logo in menuconfig
+### Enable the new logo in the menuconfig

 > `Device Drivers` -> `Graphics support` -> `Support for frame buffer devices`
 <p align="center"><img src="./screenshots/2021-08-12-064654_1301x748_scrot.png" align="center"/></p>